 We measured the brightness with OLED Light at its max and Peak Brightness set to 'High' in 'Game HDR' Picture Mode, which is what we expect most people to use while using this as a PC monitor to get the lowest input lag possible.
 We got the brightest image possible with these settings as seen in the 2% peak window test.
 The 'Cinema' Picture Mode has a higher peak brightness, as seen in the TV review.

-Like most OLED TVs, the LG 48 CX OLED has a very wide horizontal viewing angle.
-The image remains accurate when viewing from the side, which is ideal for meeting rooms.
+Like most OLED TVs, the LG 48 CX OLED has very wide horizontal viewing angles.
+However, colors shift quickly when moving off-center.
+This makes the colors appear inaccurate at the sides when sitting up close and when viewing from the side, which isn't ideal for content creation.

 The LG 48 CX OLED has an outstanding vertical viewing angle, which is expected from an OLED TV.
 The image remains accurate even if you sit close to the screen.